 Untreated bunions can lead to other foot problems that have an impact on your mobility, including:

-If you have a bunion, Dr. Velimir Petkov at Premier Podiatry in Passaic County, NJ evaluates how far it has progressed.
-Then he recommends the best course of treatment for your individual case.
-When your bunion is small, conservative treatments such as orthotics, extra padding for your shoes, physical therapy or changes in footwear may give you relief or deliver improvement.
-If these methods don’t bring relief or your pain is too debilitating, you may be a candidate for foot bunion surgery.
+Dr. Velimir Petkov at Premier Podiatry in Passaic County, NJ, evaluates how far your bunion has progressed.
+Then he recommends the best course of treatment for your case.
+When your bunion is small, conservative treatments such as orthotics, extra padding for your shoes, physical therapy, or changes in footwear may give you relief or deliver improvement.
+If these methods don’t bring relief or your pain is debilitating, surgery is the only way to get rid of bunions.

 Request For ConsultationBOOK CONSULTATION

 Not everyone who has a bunion needs removal surgery.
 This type of surgery isn’t usually recommended if you’re not experiencing pain.
 And it’s not typically done solely for cosmetic reasons, even though the results may leave you with more attractive feet.
 Cosmetic foot surgery in general, isn’t something to undertake lightly.